 Due to the overwhelmingly high number of C.R.
 Bard IVC filter cases, the U.S. Judicial Panel ordered all federal lawsuits grouped into one filing in Arizona.
 Consolidating cases like this can be helpful for plaintiffs, because individual attorneys are then able to coordinate their efforts and pool their resources to build the best class action lawsuit possible against the device’s manufacturer.

-Some allegations include stories like Dodi Froehlich’s, who was injured after getting an IVC filter to help lower her blood clot risks.
-Four months after Recovery filter placement surgery in 2004, Froehlich developed a severe headache and fainted.
+Some Bard IVC filter injury allegations include stories like Dodi Froehlich’s.
+Ms. Froehlich got an IVC filter placed after sustaining serious car accident injuries.
+Four months after her Recovery filter placement surgery in 2004, Froehlich developed a severe headache and fainted.
 An X-ray showed a piece of IVC filter perforating Froehlich’s heart.
 Emergency surgery managed to save Froehlich’s life.
 Sadly, many similar stories don’t share her happy ending.
-Just one week after leaving the hospital, Gloria Adams died because a blood clot pushed a piece of broken IVC filter into her heart, which then punctured the organ, causing Adams to pass away.
+Just one week after leaving the hospital, Gloria Adams died because a blood clot pushed a piece of broken Bard Recovery IVC filter into her heart.
+That device fragment then punctured the organ, causing Adams to pass away.

 Future Bard IVC Filter Outlook

 The Bard Recovery, G2, and G2 Express IVC filters are all currently being scrutinized for poor performance.
 Lawsuits are also pending against Cook Medical Inc., Rex Medical, and Boston Scientific over defective IVC filters.
 The first lawsuit against Cook Medical goes to trial in 2017.
 Based on past outcomes, current plaintiffs are hopeful about receiving compensation for IVC filter injuries.
 To see if you or a loved one may qualify for a cash settlement from the manufacturer, fill out your free case review form today.
-A lawyer will determine your claim’s eligibility before contacting you on how to proceed.
+A lawyer will call you to discuss your compensation options and possible next steps for filing your claim.